GDP

 Nominal vs Real GDP and the GDP Deflator

-The GDP deflator bridges the two:
+The GDP Deflator provides a link between the two:

 GDP Deflator = (Nominal GDP / Real GDP) x 100